cloudflare/boring/README.md

 is supported by this crate.
 Support is enabled by this crate's `fips-3678` feature.

-You must provide and build your own FIPS-validated module in order for this crate to link against it (see the instalation instructions in the [BoringCrypto FIPS 140-2 Non-Proprietary Security Policy] (https://csrc.nist.gov/CSRC/media/projects/cryptographic-module-validation-program/documents/security-policies/140sp3678.pdf)
+You must provide and build your own FIPS-validated module in order for this crate to link against it (see the installation instructions in the [BoringCrypto FIPS 140-2 Non-Proprietary Security Policy] (https://csrc.nist.gov/CSRC/media/projects/cryptographic-module-validation-program/documents/security-policies/140sp3678.pdf)
 ).